COVID-19: Here's Latest Rundown Of Rockland County Cases By Municipalities

-Rockland County continued to see new, but now moderate amounts, of cases of novel coronavirus (COVID-19).
+Rockland County continued to see a slight rise of new cases of novel coronavirus (COVID-19) grow for a total of 12,484 cases since the pandemic began.

-On Tuesday, May 5, 46 new cases were reported, bringing the total number of cases to 12,144 since the pandemic began, according to the state Department of Health.
+On Monday, May 11, 33 new cases were reported, according to the state Department of Health.

 A breakdown of cases in Rockland, according to the Rockland Department of Health.